U.S. Household Incomes: A 45-Year Perspective

-Last week the Census Bureau has released the household income data for 2011.
+This morning the Census Bureau released its annual report household income data for 2012.
 It is posted on the Census Bureau website.
-What I'm featuring in this update is an analysis of the quintile breakdown of data from 1967 through 2011 (see Table H.3).
+What I'm featuring in this update is an analysis of the quintile breakdown of data from 1967 through 2012 (see Table H.3).

 To give us a better idea of the underlying trends in household incomes, I've also prepared charts of the nominal and real percentage growth since 1967.
 Here is the real version with some annotations.
 Note in particular the growing spread between the top quintile (and especially the top 5%) and the other four quintiles.

 Here is a table showing decline in income for each household segment from its real peak.